voxelize/voxelize/docs/docs/api/classes/Controls.md

 custom_edit_url: null
 ---

-Inspired by THREE.JS's PointerLockControls, the main control of the game so that the player can move freely around the world
+Inspired by THREE.JS's PointerLockControls, the **built-in** main control of the game so that the player can move freely around the world

 ## Hierarchy